Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Introduction

 Rhythmic phenomena are present in a variety of biological systems, including the brain activity~\cite{buzsaki2004,wang2010,kobayashi2016estimation}, circadian rhythms~\cite{mohawk2011cell,yamaguchi2013mice}, heartbeats and respiration~\cite{schafer1998,lotrivc2000,kralemann2013vivo}, and animal gaits~\cite{collins1993coupled,funato2016evaluation,arai2024interlimb}.
 Mathematically, these phenomena can be modelled as systems of coupled limit cycle oscillators~\cite{strogatz2018nonlinear}.
 Phase reduction theory~\cite{kuramoto1984chemical, hoppensteadt1997, nakao2016} allows us to approximate the dynamics of systems of interacting limit cycle oscillators to coupled one-dimensional phase oscillators, also known as the phase model.
 Analysis of the phase model provides insights into the mechanisms of synchronization and cluster formation between oscillators, as well as their bifurcations.
 These theoretical studies on the phase models have elucidated key factors underlying the synchronization phenomena, including the effect of periodic external forces, and coupling between the oscillators~\cite{pikovsky2003synchronization,nakao2016}.

 A complex system can be modelled as a network of interacting nodes or vertices (i.e. elements) connected by links or edges (i.e. individual interaction or couplings).
-However, in many systems, such as social, ecological, and biological systems, the effects of interaction between groups of three or more elements (higher-order interaction) cannot be ignored.
-Recently, there has been a significant amount of research on the effects of higher-order interaction between the elements on the network dynamics~\cite{battiston2020networks,boccaletti2023structure}.
-In coupled oscillator systems, it has been reported that higher-order interaction can emerge from pairwise interaction, e.g., via the nonlinearity of the coupling~\cite{ashwin2016hopf,leon2019phase} and the dependence of the amplitude on the phase~\cite{bick2024higher}.
+However, in many systems, such as social, ecological, and biological systems, the effects of interaction between groups of three or more elements (higher-order interactions) cannot be ignored.
+Recently, there has been a significant amount of research on the effects of higher-order interactions between the elements on the network dynamics~\cite{battiston2020networks,bick2023higher,boccaletti2023structure}.
+In coupled oscillator systems, it has been reported that higher-order interactions can emerge from pairwise interaction, e.g., via the nonlinearity of the coupling~\cite{ashwin2016hopf,leon2019phase} and the dependence of the amplitude on the phase~\cite{bick2024higher}.
 In addition, higher-order interactions can arise spontaneously due to frequency resonance of oscillators~\cite{nijholt2022emergent}.
 There is also extensive research on the effects of higher-order interactions on dynamics~\cite{battiston2020networks}.
-In coupled phase oscillators, three-body interactions can also induce synchronous states, asynchronous states, and cluster states~\cite{skardal2020higher,leon2024higher,marui2025synchronization}, similar to pairwise interactions~\cite{acebron2005kuramoto}.
-In addition, three-body interactions exhibit explosive synchronization, associated with the bistabilisation of synchronous states~\cite{leon2019phase,skardal2020higher}, in a manner analogous to pairwise interactions~\cite{gomez2011explosive,rodrigues2016kuramoto}.
-Consequently, both pairwise and three-body interactions can induce similar dynamics and bifurcations in coupled oscillator systems.
+Higher-order interactions in coupled oscillators exhibit richer dynamical properties compared to pairwise interactions, including multi-stability~\cite{tanaka2011multistable}, chaos~\cite{bick2016chaos} and explosive synchronisation~\cite{skardal2020higher}.
+Furthermore, higher-order interactions can induce dynamical states such as synchronisation, asynchronisation, and cluster states, whose bifurcation structure is mathematically distinct from pairwise interactions~\cite{skardal2020higher,leon2024higher,marui2025synchronization}.